Malto Brewery

-Malto Brewery is the largest brewery in Albania.
+Malto Brewery is a brewery in Albania.
 The company sells a pilsener beer under the Birra Tirana brand, named after the capital, Tirana, where the beers are brewed.
 It was first produced in 1961 by the Kombinati Ushqimor (a state agency).
 The beer contains 4% alcohol.

-Malto Brewery was privatized in 2001.
-The company used to produce 5,000 tons a year prior to the privatization, while it is currently producing around 13,000 tons, with exports going to Kosovo and the United States.
+Malto Brewery was privatised in 2001.
+The company used to produce 5,000 tons a year prior to the privatisation, while it is currently producing around 13,000 tons, with exports going to Kosovo and the United States.
 Birra Tirana accounts for a large percentage of all beers sold in Albania, up to 30% by some accounts, making it one of the most widely distributed products made in Albania.

 History

 The production of the beer in Albania began in 1938, with a capacity around 8,000 HL in year.
 In these years the beer was known only a little bit by Albanians, because the traditional drinks were wine and brandy.
 After the Second World War, Albania began to build the grocery industry, which was imported generally from the countries of ex-socialist camp.
 In 1960 Birra Tirana was constructed as a factory with capacity 70,000 HL/year, with a Russian production technology and the first specialists were qualified in the Soviet Union.
 It produced beer of the type blond pilsen and dark one in 0.5L bottles in woody case and 50L butt.
 Birra Tirana has been a component part of ex-Grocery Combine "Ali Kelmendi".
 Together with the beer factory, a malt production facility was built, which until 1983, provided malt to the beer factory.
-Barley was produced primarily in the zone of Korca, while Hops were cultivated in Pogradec.
+Barley was produced primarily in the zone of Korçë, while Hops were cultivated in Pogradec.
 The water used for the production of the beer has always been from the Selitas fountains.
 As a result of the increased market demand for beer, in 1983, Birra Tirana was reconstructed, increasing its capacity to 150,000 HL/year.
 Technology was improved with the addition of German and Swedish machinery.

-Inasmuch as, in this period, there was a centralized economy, Birra Tirana was distributed in 2/3 of the country, except the south-east part of Albania, that was furnished by Birra Korça.
+Inasmuch as, in this period, there was a centralised economy, Birra Tirana was distributed in 2/3 of the country, except the south-east part of Albania, that was furnished by Birra Korça.
 After the year 1983, around 50 percent of malt began to be imported.
 Together with the change in the political climate, including the liberalization of the market, different beers were imported from neighboring countries.
 As result of the image of these products as well as economic downturn, political and social chaos, the production and the sales in 1990–1992, fell by 4 percent.